Grades 9 and 10 - High School and Beyond Plan (HSBP) Update

-Link to Mariner High School Registration for the 2021/2022 School Year:
+Link to Kamiak High School Registration for the 2021/2022 School Year:

-Students, please update your HSBP 4-year course plan schedule through Grade 12 in your HSBP portfolio.
-We've recorded step-by-step directions for planning courses in your schedule to assist you with the completion of this task.
+Students, please update your HSBP 4-year course plan schedule for Grade 12 in your HSBP portfolio.
+We've recorded step-by-step directions for planning courses in your schedule.

 Resources to help students with their 4 year course plans:

 - To help you plan your high school courses for next year and beyond, use the 2021/2022 Course Guide (KA)